caravangelo/inflation-easy/README.md

 - `parameters.h`: Central header for simulation and model parameters.
   **Important:** Users should carefully edit this file to configure simulations.
 - `inputs/`: Directory for input files (required for numerical potentials):
-  - `field_values.txt`: Field values.
+  - `field_values.dat`: Field values.
-  - `potential.txt`: Corresponding potential values.
+  - `potential.dat`: Corresponding potential values.
-  - `potential_derivative.txt`: Derivatives of the potential.
+  - `potential_derivative.dat`: Derivatives of the potential.
 - `results/`: Output directory for simulation data and logs.
 - `plot.ipynb`: A Jupyter notebook that provides a basic example of how to process and visualize the output data.